If you’re wondering how to select your home’s new flooring, simply answer these 6 questions:

 Bamboo Flooring is Easy to Install

-Homeowners can save quite a bit of money by installing their floors themselves.
+Homeowners can save quite a bit of money.
 But many floors can pose an installation challenge and require professionals.
 Not so with bamboo.
-This flooring typically comes out of the box ready to go so no sanding, staining, drying time or finishing is required.
+This flooring typically comes out of the box ready to go so no sanding, staining, drying time, or finishing is required.

 Bamboo Floors are Quite Easy to Maintain